kamalk2/KKSignatureView/README.md

 ### Features
    - Draw signatures with ease anywhere in your screen
-   - Get and Set Signature images just by calling the class methods
+   - Get and Set Signature images just by calling the instance methods
    - Customize the width and line color of the signature
    - Clear with colors